gjuliao/sunset-javascript-clock/README.md

 ## About

-Website built in html, css and javascript for simulating a clock.
+Website built in html, css and javascript for simulating a analogue clock.
+Uses query selectors and the transform method for updating the time on each second.

 Check the live version here: [live Version](https://gjuliao.github.io/sunset-javascript-clock/)